corporateanon/rps-game/Readme.md

 Game session (a state of current game, computer's choice and so on) is stored in Express session (that's why, if you need to test the API, you have to use a client supporting cookies).

-The scoreboard is stored in a separate storage, which is global and has only one instance.
+The scoreboard is stored in a separate storage (memory or Redis, depending on the value of `REDIS` environment variable), which is global and has only one instance.

 ## Development